How Much Does A Permanent Foundation For A Mobile Home Cost?

 Mobile home permanent foundations are quite expensive compared to semi-permanent foundations.
 The reason is mostly because of the materials used and the labor required making them costlier.

-Other foundations such as slab foundation and pier beam are relatively cheap and are mostly considered to withstand harsh weather conditions.
-Permanent foundations are also prone to floods hence are not preferably used in areas that are likely to experience heavy downpours.
+Other foundations such as slab foundations and pier beams are relatively cheap and are mostly considered to withstand harsh weather conditions.
+Permanent foundations are also prone to floods and hence are not preferably used in areas that are likely to experience heavy downpours.